You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 Your Brain’s Shortcuts Have a Dark Side

 Your brain processes roughly 11 million bits of information per second.
 But your conscious mind can only handle about 50.
-That’s a massive gap.
+That is a massive gap.
 To bridge it, your brain relies on heuristics.
 These are mental rules of thumb that let you make snap decisions without analyzing every detail.

 Most of the time, they work fine.
-David McRaney, author of You Are Not So Smart, explains it this way: heuristics speed up processing in the brain, but sometimes make you think so fast you miss what’s important.
+David McRaney, author of You Are Not So Smart, explains it this way.
+Heuristics speed up processing in the brain, but sometimes make you think so fast you miss what is important.

-Here’s the problem.
-These shortcuts were built for a world of saber-toothed tigers and berry picking.
+Here is the problem.
+These shortcuts were built for a world of predators and berry picking.
 Not mortgage rates and retirement planning.

 When Shortcuts Become Traps

-Your brain’s fast-thinking system kicks in automatically.
-It’s intuitive, emotional, and instant.
-The slow-thinking system is rational, logical, and deliberate.
-But it takes effort.
+Your brain runs two thinking systems.
+The fast one is intuitive, emotional, and instant.
+The slow one is rational, logical, and deliberate.
+But the slow system takes effort.
 And your brain is lazy.
-It avoids effort whenever possible.
+It avoids effort whenever possible.[2]

 Robert Cialdini’s research on decision-making shows what happens when people are tired, rushed, or overloaded.
 They stop thinking carefully and fall back on a single shortcut.
-Persuasion experts know this, which is why the hidden rules of persuasion are built around catching you at your weakest.
+The hidden rules of persuasion are built around catching you at exactly this moment.
 In one study, people under time pressure chose a camera with eight “superior” features over one with only three.
 But the three features were the ones that actually mattered.
 Quality of lens, mechanism, and pictures.
 The eight features included things like “comes with a shoulder strap.”

 “We are pawns in a game whose forces we largely fail to comprehend.
 We usually think of ourselves as sitting in the driver’s seat, with ultimate control over the decisions we make.
 But, alas, this perception has more to do with our desires than with reality.” - Dan Ariely